teofiloxyz/public-firms-financials/README.md

 ![Top biotech gm PRR chart](/images/top_biotech_gm_prr.jpg) *Bar chart of the price-to-research from the top 10 biotechnology companies by gross margin.*

+## Disclaimer
+The content of this project is provided for **demonstration and educational purposes only**.
+The information presented here is **not intended** to be financial advice.

 ## License
 GNU General Public License v3.0.